j4w3ny/koibumi/doc/How-It-Works.md

 As the first load, koibumi will collect some info about the system(audio, graphic, etc.)

-This step is to ensure that koibumi won't crash.

 Koibumi could automatically find the default config for itself, but you can change it still.

-As the config collected, koibumi will run the initial script(which defined by `init.rhai` in default).
+As the config collected, koibumi will run the initial script(which defined by `init.ks` in default).